 Blank petitions are often available from the district clerk.
 If a school district runs for seats “at large” such that each nominee is eligible for each vacancy, the nominating petition does not need to identify the specific incumbent’s seat the nominee is seeking.
 This petition must be filed with the district clerk at least 30 days (20 days in small city districts) before the election meeting, between 9:00 a.m. and 5:00 p.m.

 Once the petition is filed, the next step is to gather support.
 State law requires all candidates for election to a board of education to file a sworn statement with the district clerk disclosing their campaign expenses.
 Statements must be filed at three different times during the election period.
 If expenditures made by the candidate or by others on the candidate’s behalf exceed $500, a statement also should be filed with the commissioner of education.
 Expenditures of not more than $25 may be made without the candidate’s permission if the donor or donors file a sworn statement with the clerk and the commissioner stating that the candidate did not approve the expenditure.
-Details concerning these requirements may be obtained from your district clerk or from the Performance Improvement and Management Services (PIMS) and Chief Financial Office (CFO), New York State Education Department, Albany, NY 12234.
+Details concerning these requirements may be obtained from your district clerk or from David Elliott, Educational Management Services, New York State Education Department 1075 EBA, 89 Washington Avenue, Albany, NY 12234.

 New York State School Boards Association

 If you are elected, you don’t need to face this new challenge alone.
 The New York State School Boards Association is here to help you!
 The New York State School Boards Association (NYSSBA) was founded in 1896 in Utica, New York.
 With over 100 years of commitment, NYSSBA serves as the statewide voice of more than 670 boards of education.

 The Association provides current information and advice on matters affecting school boards and works with other educational and related organizations in promoting excellence in public education.
 Consistent with our dedication to children, learning and the community, the Association provides advocacy, information, leadership development and custom services to public school boards.